 Each team that competes in the Envirothon has five students.
 These teams are tested on their knowledge of Kentucky’s natural resources at five “in the field” test stations, each covering a separate topic addressing soils, forestry, wildlife, aquatics and a current environmental issue.
 Through hands-on experiments, analysis and use of critical thinking skills, the teams answer a set of questions at each station.

 The event works much like an athletic competition with the regional winners advancing to the state competition, and the state winners advancing to the international North American Envirothon.
 The Envirothon encourages constantly changing curricula and helps to build ties between schools, organizations and communities in preparing students for competition.

-- Kentucky Envirothon is made possible by Kentucky Association of Conservation Districts, Kentucky Association of Conservation Districts Auxiliary, Dow Corning of Carrollton, Kentucky Farm Bureau Federation, Farm Credit Mid-America, Kentucky Department of Agriculture, Kentucky Department of Fish and Wildlife Resources, Kentucky Division of Water, Kentucky Division of Forestry and the Kentucky Division of Conservation.
+- Kentucky Envirothon is made possible by Kentucky Association of Conservation Districts, Kentucky Association of Conservation Districts Auxiliary, Kentucky Farm Bureau Federation, Farm Credit Mid-America, Kentucky Department of Agriculture, Kentucky Department of Fish and Wildlife Resources, Kentucky Division of Water, Kentucky Association of Conservation Districts Employees, Kentucky Poultry Federation, Kentucky Small Grain Growers, Kentucky Corn Growers, Smithfield Foods, Kentucky Division of Forestry and the Kentucky Division of Conservation.